simonjulianl/tp/docs/UserGuide.md

 **Example:**

 &#8291;1.
-Type the command `clear t/patient` into the command box and press `Enter` and all the patients will be deleted.
+Type the command `clear t/patient` into the command box.
+Press `Enter` and all the patients will be deleted.

 ![tut-clear-patient-2](images/patientug/tut_clear_patient_2.png)

 <div markdown="block" class="alert alert-info"> :exclamation: **Warning**:
 This will also delete all corresponding appointments since there are no more patients in GoMedic.
+See more about appointments [here](#333-adding-a-new-appointment-add-tappointment)
 </div>

 <div style="page-break-after: always;"></div>